wildfly-extras/wildfly-datasources-galleon-pack/doc/postgresql/README.md

 Galleon Layers
 =========

+* `postgresql-default-datasource`: Provision the `PostgreSQLDS` non xa datasource and configures it as the default one.
+Depends on `postgresql-datasource` layer.
 * `postgresql-datasource`: Provision the `PostgreSQLDS` non xa datasource.
 Depends on `postgresql-driver` layer.
 * `postgresql-driver`: Provision the `postgresql` driver.
 This layer installs the JBoss Modules module `org.postgresql.jdbc`.